JosephP91/curlcpp/README.md

 If you want to know a bit more about cURL, you should go on the official website and read about the three interfaces that curl implements: http://curl.haxx.se/

+Please note: this requires C++11.
+For Mac users, you will probably need to update your compiler, since xCode provides a dated version.

 Compile and link
 ================